Xwinner7/cse15l-lab-reports/lab3.md

      before
      before
      ```
-     - `grep -o` is useful as it picks out the specified information or word from the large text file, printing out only the specified line or phrase that are in search and are matched.
+     - `grep -o` is useful as it picks out the specified information or word from the large text file full of words and sentences, by printing out only the specified word or phrase that are matched in the text file.

 **Option 4**
 * -v, --invert-match: it selects lines that do not match any of the specified patterns